Laptop: Battery and power supply

-Since the late 1990s, laptops have typically used lithium ion or lithium polymer batteries, These replaced the older nickel metal-hydride typically used in the 1990s, and nickel–cadmium batteries used in most of the earliest laptops.
+Since the late 1990s, laptops have typically used lithium ion or lithium polymer batteries, These replaced the older nickel metal-hydride typically used throughout most of the 1990s, and nickel–cadmium batteries used in most of the earliest laptops.
 A few of the oldest laptops used non-rechargeable batteries, or lead–acid batteries.

 Battery life is highly variable by model and workload and can range from one hour to nearly a day.
 A battery's performance gradually decreases over time; a noticeable reduction in capacity is typically evident after two to three years of regular use, depending on the charging and discharging pattern and the design of the battery.
 Innovations in laptops and batteries have seen situations in which the battery can provide up to 24 hours of continued operation, assuming average power consumption levels.
 An example is the HP EliteBook 6930p when used with its ultra-capacity battery.

 Laptops with removable batteries may support larger replacement batteries with extended capacity.

 A laptop's battery is charged using an external power supply, which is plugged into a wall outlet.
 The power supply outputs a DC voltage typically in the range of 7.2—24 volts.
 The power supply is usually external and connected to the laptop through a DC connector cable.
 In most cases, it can charge the battery and power the laptop simultaneously.
 When the battery is fully charged, the laptop continues to run on power supplied by the external power supply, avoiding battery use.
 If the used power supply is not strong enough to power computing components and charge the battery simultaneously, the battery may charge in a shorter period of time if the laptop is turned off or sleeping.
 The charger typically adds about 400 g to the overall transporting weight of a laptop, although some models are substantially heavier or lighter.
 Most 2016-era laptops use a smart battery, a rechargeable battery pack with a built-in battery management system (BMS).
 The smart battery can internally measure voltage and current, and deduce charge level and State of Health (SoH) parameters, indicating the state of the cells.